LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0502_Access_the_Privileged_Endpoint.md

 1. Switch back to the PowerShell Remoting session in the **Administrator: Windows PowerShell ISE** window, run the following to close the privileged endpoint session and transfers the session log files to an external file share for retention:

     ```powershell
-    Close-PrivilegedEndpoint -TranscriptsPathDestination '\\AzS-HOST1.azurestack.local\PEPLogs' -Credential $using:adminCredentials
+    Close-PrivilegedEndpoint -TranscriptsPathDestination '\\AzSHOST-1.azurestack.local\PEPLogs' -Credential $using:adminCredentials
     ```

+    >**Note**: Disregard any warning messages.

 1. Wait until the cmdlet completes and, in File Explorer, review the content of the **C:\\PEPLogs** folder.

 >**Review**: In this exercise, you have established a PowerShell Remoting session to the privileged endpoint, reviewed its functionality, and closed the session.